 If you’ve got a Class C and an open road, it’s nice when the rig is easy to drive.
 Class Cs are fantastic RVs to maneuver, both on highways and remote roads.
 Once you adapt to your rig’s specific dimensions, you should have little trouble making your way to a more remote destination.

 Built on a van or truck chassis depending on the size of your rig, Class Cs move like a car rather than a dangerous trailer.
-Driving one of these could give you more peace of mind over driving a fifth wheel or travel trailer, both of these types of RVs prone to sway and other anxiety inducing things.
+Driving one of these could give you more peace of mind over driving a fifth wheel or travel trailer, both of these types of RVs are prone to sway and other anxiety-inducing things.

 Class Cs are easier to drive than other RV options, but they aren’t exactly built for the roughest roads out there.
-There are some that are built with all wheel drive and more, but these are often expensive rigs, and you’re still driving a miniature bus down a dirt road at the end of the day.
+Some are built with all-wheel drive and more, but these are often expensive rigs, and you’re still driving a miniature bus down a dirt road at the end of the day.

 Hitting potholes or other large bumps in a rural road could spell disaster for your Class C. While these rigs are built on sturdy chassis options, the chances of something being damaged on your rig while attempting to reach a remote boondocking destination are high.